 I get to everybody.

-Sean, I know you busy.
+Sean, I know you're busy.

 I still love you.

-Velma, what is your birthday coming up?
+Velma, when is your birthday coming up?

 No, I didn't ask you.

-I asked you when is your birthday?
+I asked you, when is your birthday?

 It's a very different question.